Romance Opus 42 Max Bruch

 Earlier this year, when his appointment was announced, Sir Simon said: "I wanted to kick-start the conversation about an expansion,” he said of the new concert hall.
 “Watch this space."

-The promised feasibility study was recently published and it proposes a new Centre for Music be built on the site of the Museum of London (which is planning to move to a bigger site near Smithfield Market).
+The new Centre for Music be built on the site of the Museum of London (which is planning to move to a bigger site near Smithfield Market).

-The new concert hall would be home to the LSO and would include a 1,900-seat main hall and a smaller, more informal venue to accommodate 200 people.
+The new concert hall would be home to the London Symphony Orchestra and would include a 1,900-seat main hall and a smaller, more informal venue to accommodate 200 people.

 There would be no formal front or back-of-house areas with that aim, according to the report, that it would "feel inclusive, transparent and alive, encouraging interaction between musicians and the members of the public."